apache/shenyu-website/content/en/projects/soul/register-center-design/index.md

 ```

-Consul register client will save data to consul when soul client start.
+Consul register client will save data to consul when soul client is started.

-Consul register server will watch data node.
+Consul register server will keep watching the change of data node.

-Trigger selector and rule data update and event publish, when metadata data node update.
+Trigger selector and rule data update and event will be published, when metadata data node update.

-Trigger selector and upstream update and event publish, when uri data node update.
+Trigger selector and upstream update and event will be published, when uri data node update.

 ## Nacos Register

 Nacos register have two parts：URI and Metadata。

 URI is instance register.
-URI instance node will delete when server is down.
+URI instance node will be deleted when server is down.

-URI service instance name like below.
-Every URI instance has ip and port and contextPath as identifiers.
+URI service's instance name will be named like below.
+Every URI instance has ip, port and contextPath as identifiers.

 ```
 soul.register.service.${rpcType}